Skip to content

 # Lifecycle

-POST /api/restart → restart agent
+POST /api/restart → restart agent (with exit code for auto-update swap)

 Bridges